Chinese Medicine Diagnosis (Part I): Observation

 i) Avoid strenuous exercise thirty minutes before your consultation.
 This may change the condition of your skin, such as colour, moisture and temperature.

-ii) Avoid drinking hot water, coffee, tea or alcohol thirty minutes before your consultation.
-In the case where you have eaten certain foods which may change the colour of your tongue or stools (eg. beetroot, lollies, certain medications) please mention this to the practitioner.
+ii) Avoid excessively drinking hot water, coffee, tea or alcohol thirty minutes before before your consultation.
+In the case where you have eaten certain foods which may change the colour of your tongue or stools (eg. beetroot, lollies, certain medications) please mention this to your practitioner.

 iii) Avoid emotional things happening to you an hour before your consultation as they may change your spirit (eg. anger due to running late, car accident).
-If the situation is unavoidable, please mention to the practitioner that something has happened, and they can help to take away the issue.
-This is important to avoid the practitioner observing the wrong information and an incorrect diagnosis.
+If the situation is unavoidable, please mention to the practitioner that something has happened, and they can account for this in their diagnosis.
+This is important to avoid the practitioner observing the wrong information leading to an inaccurate diagnosis.